Find Grad Schools

 100% Women

 Prairie View A & M University comes in at #12 on our list of the most popular colleges offering master's degrees in consumer science.
 The average in-state tuition for full-time undergraduates is $7,387 per year, while in-state graduate students, on average, pay $5,191 per year.
-During the 2020-2021 academic year, 9 people received their master's degree in consumer science from PVAMU.
-About 100% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 9 people received their master's degree in consumer science from PVAMU.
+Around 71% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #13